catseye/Philomath/README.md

 Philomath
 =========

-An LCF-style theorem prover written in ANSI C.

-It implements a Natural Deduction system with labelled assumptions.
+An LCF-style theorem prover written in ANSI C.  It implements a Natural Deduction system with labelled assumptions.
+For more information on this approach, see [LCF-Style-ND](https://github.com/catseye/LCF-Style-ND).
-The rules of inference implement the intuitionistic propositional calculus.
+The supplied rules of inference implement the intuitionistic propositional calculus.

 How do I write a proof with this?
 ---------------------------------

-Create a file `eg/myproof.c`:
+Create a file `myproof.c`:

 ```c
 #include "formula.h"